hibiken/asynq/tools/asynq/README.md

 In order to use the tool, compile it using the following command:

-    go get github.com/hibiken/asynq/tools/asynqmon
+    go get github.com/hibiken/asynq/tools/asynq

-This will create the asynqmon executable under your `$GOPATH/bin` directory.
+This will create the asynq executable under your `$GOPATH/bin` directory.

 ## Quickstart

 The tool has a few commands to inspect the state of tasks and queues.

-Run `asynqmon help` to see all the available commands.
+Run `asynq help` to see all the available commands.

-Asynqmon needs to connect to a redis-server to inspect the state of queues and tasks.
+Asynq CLI needs to connect to a redis-server to inspect the state of queues and tasks.
 Use flags to specify the options to connect to the redis-server used by your application.

-By default, Asynqmon will try to connect to a redis server running at `localhost:6379`.
+By default, CLI will try to connect to a redis server running at `localhost:6379`.

 ### Stats